lrleon/uconv/README.md

 3. `test-all-units`: a unit bounds tester given a physical quantity.

 ## License

-Since `uconv` depends on components that are licensed GNU GPL v3, `uconv` is also licensed on the GNU GPL v3.
+Since `uconv` depends on components that are licensed under GNU GPL v3, `uconv` is also licensed on the GNU GPL v3.

 See
 [LICENSE](https://github.com/lrleon/uconv/blob/master/LICENSE).
 COPYRIGHT
-(c) 2018, Ixhel Mejias, Alberto Valderrama, Fernando Montilla, Eduardo Valderrama, Neylith Quintero, Felix Buccellato, Virginia Buccellato and Leandro Rabindranath Leon
+(c) 2018, Leandro Rabindranath Leon, Ixhel Mejias and Alberto Valderrama